SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 The collective ensemble of consumers sharing a token can be thought of as one logical consumer.
 Collectively, the ensemble will receive all notifications for the subscription.

-The notification load is divided into shares dictated by a hash of the id of the source that generated the notification (typically a device id).
+The notification load is spread across the shared consumers according to the id of the source that generated the notification, typically a device id.
+All notifications for a given id will be delivered to the same consumer, and each consumer may be receiving notifications for many different ids.
 This means there is no benefit using shared tokens unless the notifications feeding the subscription are coming from multiple sources.
 Note that, as the shares are divided by a hash of the ids, it can result in an asymmetric balance of notification load across the shares if there are few source ids involved.
 This should even out for higher numbers of source ids.